 - 8.1.
-To ensure the strict observance and faithful implementation of the provisions of this Manual, the following penalties shall be imposed, after due notice and hearing, upon the responsible director, officer and/or employee of the Corporation, in case of a violation of any of the provisions of this Manual: - In case of a first violation, the subject person shall be reprimanded. - Suspension from office shall be imposed in case of a second violation.
+To ensure the strict observance and faithful implementation of the provisions of this Manual, the following penalties shall be imposed, after due notice and hearing, upon the responsible director, officer and/or employee of the Corporation, in case of a violation of any of the provisions of this Manual: - o In case of a first violation, the subject person shall be reprimanded. - Suspension from office shall be imposed in case of a second violation.
 The duration of the suspension shall depend on the gravity of the violation. - For a third violation, the maximum penalty of removal from office shall be imposed. - 8.2.
 The commission of a third violation of this Manual by any member of the Board of the Corporation shall be sufficient cause for his removal as a director. - 8.3.
 The Compliance Officer shall be responsible for determining and ascertaining violation/s through notice and hearing and shall recommend to the Chairman of the Board the imposable penalty for such violation, for further review and approval of the Board.

-Adopted and approved by the Board of Directors of Pepsi-Cola Products Philippines, Inc. in Makati City, Philippines and via teleconference from Jeju Island and Seoul, Korea, Myanmar and Hong Kong on 31 May 2017.
+Adopted and approved by the Board of Directors of Pepsi-Cola Products Philippines, Inc. in Metro Manila, Philippines on 13 May 2020.